 Holiday Vibe at Your Garden Parties

-Get some holiday activities going, whether it’s a tiki bar setting, or a luau vibe for a taste of Hawaii, you can still set the scene for your friends and family if you can keep each other at a safe distance.
-So, get your friends round in fancy dress, and holiday in your own garden.
+Get some holiday activities going, whether it’s a tiki bar setting, or a luau vibe for a taste of Hawaii.
+You can still set the scene for your friends and family if you can keep each other at a safe distance.
+So, get another household around in fancy dress, and holiday in your own garden.

-While whipping up a batch of sangria for everyone might be out of the question, there’s nothing stopping you from inviting your friends over to your garden for a little cocktail making fun.
+Sharing a big jug of sangria is a little out of the question.
+But there’s nothing stopping you from inviting your friends over to your garden for a little cocktail making fun.
 Get them to stock up on the ingredients, put on some music, and make yourselves some DIY drinks.
 This is another one that’s ripe for the video call treatment if you want to get a couple of households involved.

 Socially Distant Stargazing